-As stated earlier, the Governors believe the School should primarily cater for the children from within the catchment area (essentially Welwyn village).
+As stated earlier, the Governors believe the School should primarily cater for children from within the catchment area (essentially Welwyn village).
 If places remain, then they are pleased to be able to offer them to children who live outside the catchment area.
-However, where a family relocate to outside the catchment area after submitting an application and prior to the child starting school and there are other schools nearer the new address, the Governors reserve the right to withdraw any place offered.
-This minimises the use of cars to take children to school as the Governors fully support the LA's approach that as much as possible, primary school children should walk to school and enables local children to be found places at their local school.
+However, where a family relocate to outside the catchment area after submitting an application and prior to the child starting school and there are other schools nearer that new address, the Governors reserve the right to investigate the circumstances, to ensure that the offer has not been obtained through a fraudulent or intentionally misleading application.